-I am pleased on behalf of the Institute's Faculty, Staff and Graduate Assistants, to welcome new and returning students to the 2018/2019 academic year!
-If you haven't already heard, the growing area of cultural and creative industries is our forte.
-Our cutting edge, flagship Cultural Studies and Applied Cultural Studies programmes include Cultural and Creative Industries (CCI), and Entertainment & Cultural Enterprise Management (ECEM) undergraduate majors, as well as the Cultural Studies graduate programmes.
+Our cutting edge, flaaship programmes include the B.A. in Cultural and Creative Industries (CCI).
+B.A. in Music and Performance Studies (MPS), and B.A. in Entertainment & Cultural Enterprise Management (ECEM) at the undergraduate level, as well as the Cultural Studies graduate programmes.
 They have attracted students and scholars locally, regionally and internationally.
 As you embark on this leg of your academic journey, we are delighted to serve and nurture students who we see as our most important asset.
-We are grateful that you, not only chose this Faculty, but you will entrust the staff of the Institute of Caribbean Studies (ICS) with academic training toward a component of your professional development.
+We are grateful that you, not only chose this Faculty, but you chose to entrust the staff of the ICS with academic training toward a component of your professional development.
+On behalf of the Institute's Faculty, Staff and Graduate Assistants, I wish to thank you for considering advancement of your academic career in this department.

 We have an exciting slate of interdisciplinary programmes and experiences waiting to engage you intellectually and socially.
-From courses in music, fashion, sport, Rastafari, dancehall, gender, entertainment management and creative industries more broadly, to seminars, conferences and annual lectures honouring key figures such as Walter Rodney and Stuart Hall, there is a rich agenda around work and social engagement that we hope will enrich your UWI experience.
+From courses in music, fashion, sport, Rastafari, dancehall, gender, entertainment management and creative industries more broadly, to seminars, conferences and annual lectures honouring iconic figures such as Bob Marley, Walter Rodney and Stuart Hall, there is a rich cultural agenda and social engagement that we hope will enrich your UWI experience.
 As you walk the corridors, please look out for the student activities being shaped by the ECEM Society and get involved.

 We have spent many years honing our competences as a department and invite you to enter our doors for advice, academic guidance and inspiration when you are in need.
-As you strive for excellence in this premier regional learning environment we look forward to serving you in your years ahead.
-Best wishes for a positive year of growth!
+As you strive for excellence in this premier regional learning environment, now in the top 5% of universities globally, we look forward to serving you in your years ahead.

+Best wishes for a positive year of empowerment and growth!